 Safe Zone Training

-The Center for Sexuality and Gender Diversity in partnership with the Office of Multicultural Affairs present to you Safe Zone, an educational program that will help educate both the campus and greater Lawrence community in order to create a safer, more civil community for all individuals, particularly those of sexuality and/or gender minorities (e.g., lesbian, gay, bisexual, transgender, queer, intersex, asexual, etc.).
+The Center for Sexuality and Gender Diversity in partnership with the Office of Multicultural Affairs present to you Safe Zone, an educational program that educates both the campus and greater Lawrence community in order to create a safer, more civil community for all individuals, particularly those of sexuality and/or gender minorities (e.g., lesbian, gay, bisexual, transgender, queer, intersex, asexual, etc.).

 CLICK HERE to register for Safe Zone training